 Ingredients

-- 2 Cups of paella rice like Calasparra or Bomba
+- 2 cups short-grain paella rice like Calasparra or Bomba

 - 2 ripe tomatoes peeled and diced